multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 When creating transactions using `SmartContractTransactionsFactory`, even if the ABI is available and provided, you can still use `TypedValue` objects as arguments for deployments and interactions.

 Even further, you can use mix `TypedValue` objects with plain JavaScript values and objects.
-E.g.
+For example:
 ```
 let args = [new U32Value(42), "hello", { foo: "bar" }, new TokenIdentifierValue("TEST-abcdef")];
 ```